 The Non-Gaming Alternative does not include a gaming component and has a lesser number of rooms and commercial facilities when compared to Alternative A (refer to Section 2.3).
 Compared with the gaming facility under the Proposed Project, the decrease in number of rooms and in size of the commercial facilities would create less economic and employment benefits because the lack of a gaming component would result in fewer new jobs and less economic activity.
 Certain socioeconomic effects, such as social effects and effects to the tribal casino gaming market would not occur.
 As described in Appendix B-2, construction of the Non-Gaming Alternative would result in approximately \$301 million in economic output, and operation of the Non-Gaming Alternative would result in approximately \$63.9 million in economic output annually.
 Construction would result in approximately \$11.1 million in State and local taxes, and operation would result in approximately \$5.1 million in federal taxes, \$2.5 million in State taxes, and \$0.6 million in local taxes annually.
-Therefore, the net fiscal impact to the County would be reduced under the Non-Gaming Alternative.
 Construction would result in approximately 978 direct, indirect, and induced full-time equivalent jobs, and operation would result in 512 direct, indirect, and induced jobs.
-The Non-Gaming Alternative would still have beneficial socioeconomic effects; however, these effects would be less than those of Alternative A. Due to the positive net fiscal impacts of the Non-Gaming Alternative, fiscal impacts would be less than significant.
+The Non-Gaming Alternative would still have beneficial socioeconomic effects; however, these effects would be less than those of Alternative A. Fiscal effects associated with an increase in calls for law enforcement and fire protection would be reduced further through the negotiation of mitigation service agreements with the County, as summarized in Section 4.